Mike Gogulski: Renunciation of citizenship

 Gogulski renounced his citizenship in December 2008, though his name did not appear in the Internal Revenue Service's Quarterly Publication of Individuals Who Have Chosen to Expatriate until February 2011.
 He was living in Slovakia at the time.
 After Gogulski renounced, the Slovak authorities issued a stateless person's travel document to him.
-He thus needs a United States visa in order to visit his mother, but he suspects that he would be unable to obtain one.
+He thus needs a United States visa in order to visit his mother.
 He states that he is eligible to apply for Slovak citizenship, but prefers to remain stateless.
 As a legal resident of Slovakia, he can travel freely throughout the Schengen Area.
 In 2012 he was denied a British visa, an issue which he attributed to the short remaining validity period of his travel document.

 Gogulski stated that he renounced his citizenship in order to repudiate the American system, which he felt was the source of many wrongs in the world.
 Gogulski has stated that he hopes to start a mass movement of Americans giving up citizenship and making themselves stateless en masse.
 He receives occasional enquiries from others who are interested in following in his footsteps and becoming stateless themselves; he advises them to "understand all the implications" before they make the leap, pointing out that while he has faced few hardships due to his statelessness, others may find it more difficult due to their personal situations.